He’s single. His family lives far away.

 For all of us?

 Damien is sitting in a white-walled hospital room, checked in for an inpatient surgery that requires a multi-day hospital stay.
-He’s grateful a friend was able to manage to rearrange their work schedule.
+He’s grateful that a friend was able to rearrange their work schedule.
 Without them, he would’ve had to postpone.
 The hospital wouldn’t discharge Damien without a guardian driver.

 A nurse stops by to let him know that he’ll be heading into surgery in just a few minutes.
 Suddenly, it hits him.
 He is alone.
 All of the people who care about him are far away.

-Damien’s closest friend is his roommate from college, Salim.
-In the past, in their 50-square-foot dorm room, support was simple.
+Damien’s closest friend is his former college roommate, Salim.
+In the past, in their small dorm room, support was simple.
 A late-night snack, a shared playlist, a long-winding walk through campus.

 Salim and Damien don’t live together anymore.
 Their careers took them to different cities.
-Their relationship is still close, but phone calls have replaced walks and the distance feels extra palpable when one of them is struggling.
+Their relationship remains close, but phone calls have replaced walks, and the distance feels even more palpable when one of them is struggling.

 Damien’s out of surgery now.
-Salim’s relieved and he wants to show up.
-But he doesn’t know how.
+Salim’s relieved.
+He wants to show up, but he doesn’t know how.
 The type of care that Damien needs now is more ambiguous and also more urgent.
 He wants Damien to feel the cognitive burden lifted, that someone has his back, anticipating what Damien needs so he can focus on recovering.

 But right now?
-That all feels like guesswork.
+This all feels like guesswork.

-Flash forward a few days and Damien is being released by the hospital and is finally headed home.
-The care package curated by your old roommate, the one collectively put together by Salim, your family, and your closest friends, made you smile when it was next to your bed after you woke up from surgery.
-The cornucopia of voice memos, flowers, chocolates, cards with sprawling handwriting, and stuffed animals surround his bedside table like paparazzi.
-It’s a collective reminder that he’s being held in place by the people who love him.
+Flash forward a few days.
+Damien is being released by the hospital and is finally headed home.
+The care package curated by Salim, Damien’s family, and his closest friends made him smile when it was next to his bed after he woke up from surgery.
+The cornucopia of voice memos, flowers, chocolates, cards with sprawling handwriting, and stuffed animals surrounded his bedside table like paparazzi.
+It was a collective reminder of being held in place by the people who love him.

-But as Damien pulls up to his apartment, a different feeling starts to settle in – a nagging anxiety.
-There won’t be nurses, there won’t be check-ins or doctor visits.
-The house is quieter than he remembers.
+But as Damien and his friend pull up to his apartment, a different feeling starts to settle in—a nagging anxiety.
+There won’t be nurses, check-ins, or doctor visits.
+The apartment is quieter than he remembers.
 He’s worried about his recovery, but also the loneliness that accompanies it.
-The assorted gifts packed tightly in his car are an in-the-moment celebration, but what about the days and weeks ahead?
-It’s one thing to be there in an emergency, it’s another to build a sustained care network for the recovery that far outlasts an emergency room visit.
+The assorted gifts were an in-the-moment celebration, but what about the days and weeks ahead?
+It’s one thing to be there in an emergency; it’s another to build a sustained recovery care network that far outlasts an ER visit.

 Design Interventions